12th Grade College and Career Coaching

 - Group seminars help students explore a variety of options and get exposed to many potential paths.

-College and Career Awareness Seminars (Available for 6th – 11th grade)
+College and Career Awareness Seminars and Boot Camps (Available for 6th – 11th grade)

 - College and career awareness seminars take up just a couple of hours out of the school year, but have a major impact.

 - Seminars help schools build a college-ready culture early on.